sanidhyakr18/sanidhyakr18/README.md

 **About me:**

-- 🛠 Android and Backend Developer
+- 🛠 Android and  Full Stack Developer
-- 👨🏻‍💻 Currently, learning backend development
+- 👨🏻‍💻 Currently, workin on Spring Boot and Angular
 - ⚡️ Fun-Fact: Traveling helps to spark our imagination
 - 📫 Want to reach me?
 Connect with me on [LinkedIn](https://linkedin.com/in/sanidhyakr18)